szstonelee/gointernal/channel.md

 When the channel state close == true, sender can not enque().
 Otherwise, it will panic.

-Whether close is true or false, receiver can always deque()
+Whenever close is true or false, receiver can always deque().

 if close == true and no element in the interan array, it will return an empty value to the receiver as quick as possible.

-NOTE: if the receiver is in range loop, it will ternimate the loop and will not go into the loop scope.
+NOTE: if the receiver is in range loop, it will ternimate the loop and will not get into the loop scope.

 If you want to know the return value of a receiver is from the close state or just an empty value sent by a sender, you can test it like
 ```